 One important step to take is to switch to a secure mobile carrier, like Cape.
 Cape provides customers with premium cell phone service, with a commitment to protect your privacy and security, first and foremost.
 At Cape, we believe your data belongs to you, and you alone.

-• We do not use your date to profile you.
+- We do not use your data to profile you.

 Your privacy is built into the core of what Cape is building.
 By switching to Cape, you opt out of one of the major channels through which your data is collected, pooled, and monetized.
 Cape’s mission is to provide you with premium, anonymous, and secure wireless coverage, allowing you to take control over your digital privacy and protect your personal information from being exploited for profit.

 Cape is coming soon.
-Sign up for our waitlist here.
+Sign up for our waitlist below.

 Illustrative List of Segments: